Pasek108/PMA-BetterDesigner/README.md

 - Fix - dragging tables outside canvas boundaries
 - Fix - scrolling issues in the designer area
 - Fix - invisible relations when dragging tables
-- New feature - scrolling the designer area using the mouse
+- New feature - scrolling the designer area by dragging the mouse
+- New feature - zooming the designer area using mouse wheel while holding the Alt key
 - New feature - screenshot mode for saving full ERD with [GoFullPage](https://gofullpage.com) or Firefox [full page screenshot](https://support.mozilla.org/en-US/kb/take-screenshots-firefox)
 - New feature - importing and exporting designer pages
 - Each feature works independently and can be disabled in the `settings.json` file